 Flight prices drop significantly, and the crowds thin out so you can easily have beaches and attractions all to yourself.

-The biggest downside to off-season travel is the weather.
+The biggest downside to off-season travel is the monsoon season.

-Summer in Thailand is insanely hot and humid, and it rains often so the water visibility isn’t very good.
+Thailand’s heat in Summer is extremely high, and it rains often so the water visibility isn’t very good.

 But there is still a good chance of some nice beach days during the summer, and Thailand’s beaches are so stunning that they are still beautiful when the sky is overcast.